Tesla claims deadly Texas car crash may have had passenger behind the wheel

 According to the New York Times, Herman also said that minutes before the crash, the wives of the two men watched them leave in the Tesla after the husbands said they wanted to go for a drive and were talking about the vehicle’s Autopilot feature.

-A test drive of a Tesla by Consumer Reports engineers found that Autopilot can still run regardless of whether a passenger is in the seat.
+A test drive of a Tesla Model Y by Consumer Reports engineers found that Autopilot can still run regardless of whether a passenger is in the driver seat.

 TESLA TEST DRIVE SHOWS AUTOPILOT WILL RUN WITHOUT PASSENGER BEHIND THE WHEEL